seanthesanta/opinion-dynamics-sbm/README.md

-# opinion_dynamics_sbm
-Simulation of some opinion dynamics on SBM
+# Simulation of Several Opinion Dynamics on SBM Graphs